Q: Is it possible to qualify for a credit card at my age? I’m only 18 have no credit history.

 So if you want to know how to get a credit card at 18 with no credit history, then secured accounts offer the best odds.

-Now the downside of secured is that they almost always charge fees.
-Typically these might average around $10 per month or so for the first year.
-That’s why 9 or 12 months after having one, you may want to consider applying for an entry level starter credit card that’s unsecured (and then cancelling the secured card).
+Now the downside of secured is that they almost always charge annual or monthly fees.
+Typically, these might average around $10 per month or so for the first year.
+So, after the first year or so you may want to consider applying for an entry level starter credit card that’s unsecured (and then cancelling the secured card).

-Alternately, try this tool out.
+Alternately, try the tool below.
 Who knows, maybe you will be pre-qualified for something better than expected?